 Hungarian bass Gábor Bretz made his Royal Opera debut in the 2013/14 Season as Colline (La bohème).
-He has previously sung the role in Monte Carlo.
+He returns in the 2015/16 Season to sing Escamillo (Carmen).

 Bretz also appears widely in concert, in a repertory ranging from J.S.
 Bach’s St John Passion and St Matthew Passion to Tippett’s A Child of Our Time.
 His recordings include Szymanowski’s Stabat Mater for Chandos.